JJ/granada-off/text/fruits_and_vegetables.md

 #Granada, the orchard

-One of the things that will draw your attention in Granada is the profussion of trees in the streets.
-There are not only big bulevards or avenues lined with them, you can see them also from above in Google maps and also in smallish, single-lane, streets.
+One of the things that will draw your attention in Granada is the profusion of trees in the streets.
+There are not only big boulevards or avenues lined with them, you can see them also from above in Google maps and also in smallish, single-lane, streets.
 They grow on the gardens of the carmens and by the swimming pools of the condos.
 They are, simply put, everywhere.

-But a few fruits draw the attention of the person taking the promenada, by color or by abundance.
+But a few fruits draw the attention of the person taking the promenade, by color or by abundance.
 One of them is the orange.
 When the time is appropriate, which is usually in fall and winter, you will start to see trees in the streets chock-full with orange-colored balls, and in a few weeks, smashed fruits in the sidewalk and boys